emilypmendez/emilypmendez-lc.github.io/README.md

 - Emily Portalatin-Mendez: a rising senior from Lehman College, majoring in Computer Science with a minor concentration in Finance.
 Interested in economic development initiatives, education, and blockchain technology.
 - Holden Li: a rising senior from Columbia University, majoring in Math and Statistics.
 Pursuing a career as a data scientist.
 - Jocelyn Rajaballey: a senior from Lehman College, majoring in Public Health and Geographic Information Science.
 Interested in participatory planning, urban environmental health, and transportation accessibility.
 - Samira Kamal: a rising senior from Columbia University, majoring in Information Science with a minor concentration in Public Health.
-Interested in public policy, data ethics, and artifical intelligence.
+Interested in public policy, data ethics, and artificial intelligence.

 ## About Team Empower